 I was actually second in the queue for the Donativo and I had time to visit the church then finally, the Donativo was open at 12:30.
 I have to say I really enjoyed staying at Gaucelmo.
 It was a really nice reception from the two hospitaleras.
 Whilst there was no communal evening meal provided, they do provide afternoon tea at 4:30, which is very nice.
 We all sat out in the garden and had tea and cake and biscuits and chatting with the other pilgrims.

 It was very different for me from the VDLP because most of the pilgrims were under 60 except for the three of us, and there was a lot in just in their 20s.
 When we first checked into the albergue, there was only 5 of us.
 We went out for a nice lunch.
 By the time we came back from lunch, it was almost full.
 It was an interesting experience.
-I expected, you know, with all these young people in the dormitory that there wouldn’t be a lot of snorers, but there were.
-There were lots of snorers so I didn’t get a great night’s sleep.
+I expected, you know, with all these young people in the dormitory that there wouldn’t be a lot of snorers, but there were!
+Young folks snore too LOL There were lots of snorers so I didn’t get a great night’s sleep.

 Another interesting element of staying in Rabanal that I hadn’t experienced before, but I wanted to, was going to vespers at 7:00 PM.
-They had vespers at 7:00 and 9:30 PM and three months from the adjacent monastery coming to the church and basically sing the service.
+They had vespers at 7:00 and 9:30 PM and three monks from the adjacent monastery coming to the church who basically sing/chant the service.
 Whilst it was all in Latin and incomprehensible to me, it was a very nice service to attend and something fairly unique that I hadn’t seen before.